Cherry on the Cake: Fairness is NOT an Optimization Problem: Connecting Classification and Cake-Cutting

-since $\sum_{j=1}^n\mathbbm 1_{S_j}(x,t)=1$, given that $\boldsymbol S$ is a partition of $X\times [0,1)$. \end{proof} \end{theorem} The theorem proves that for each classification problem, there exists an equivalent cake-cutting instance.
+} \begin{proof} In the \proofref{teo_extra_dim}. \end{proof} \end{theorem} The theorem directly implies that for each classification problem, there exists an equivalent cake-cutting instance.
 But the converse is also true: every cake-cutting problem can be stated as a classification problem, up to a reparametrization.
 This is a classical result \cite{density_exists}, which involves the use of the Radon-Nikodym theorem.
-Consider a cake-cutting instance $(X,\Sigma,\boldsymbol{\mu})$.
-Since $\boldsymbol{\mu}$ is a vector of finite measures, we can define a new probability measure $\mu_X$ such that
+Consider a cake-cutting instance $(\featureset ,\Sigma,\vectorize{\symmeasure})$, since $\vectorize{\symmeasure}$ is a vector of finite measures, we can define a new probability measure $\symmeasure_\featureset$ such that